King County’s embattled animal care and control program has a new acting director to replace the old one.

 She replaces Al Dams, who was the acting director since 2006.
 He has been given a new position as a planner and operational development manager for the county’s records and licensing division.
 The division includes animal control.

 Keller was appointed by the division’s director, Carolyn Ableman, who cited Keller’s “expert managerial experience.”

 For the past six years, Keller has been the project control officer on construction and professional contract services.
 She advised about 240 county project managers on high-rise buildings, waste-treatment facilities, roads, bridges and landfills.
 She also worked on development of the Norm Maleng Regional Justice Center in Kent.

-In recent months, the county’s animal shelter has received heavy criticism from citizens and elected county officials, including County Council members.
+In recent months, the county’s animal shelter – which has a far-flung service territory that includes the Covington, Maple Valley and Black Diamond areas – has received heavy criticism from citizens and elected county officials, including County Council members.
 Critics, raising questions about the county’s ability to run the facility and suggesting it might be better under private management, complained that the shelter hasn’t provided adequate housing and other care for homeless animals.
 A citizens’ committee said conditions at the shelter have been unacceptable.